MLRegTest: A Benchmark for the Machine Learning of Regular Languages: Results

 Setting the treatment variable to \TrainSize{} and the other variables as blocking variables, Table~\ref{tab:acc-train} shows the average accuracy scores of each treatment level which increase as expected.

-Furthermore, the Friedman test shows that the type of training set leads to statistically significant differences in accuracy (Friedman chi-squared = 1367.6, df = 2, p-value $<$ 2.2e-16).
-Post-hoc pairwise comparisons using Nemenyi-Wilcoxon-Wilcox all-pairs test for a two-way balanced complete block design showed that each treatment level differed significantly from the others (Table~\ref{tab:nww-train}).
+Furthermore, the Friedman test shows that the type of training set leads to statistically significant differences in accuracy (Friedman chi-squared = $1084.1$, df = $2$, $p$-value $<$ \num{2.2e-16}).
+Post-hoc pairwise comparisons using Nemenyi-Wilcoxon-Wilcox all-pairs test for a two-way balanced complete block design showed that each treatment level differed significantly from the others with each \(p\)-value less than $<$ \num{2e-16}.
 Visual inspection of Figure~\ref{fig:trainclass} indicates that these results appear to hold across individual language classes, also as expected.